Arabian-vACC/library/docs/aerodrome/al-maktoum/gmp.md

 ### 3.3.1 RNAV Standard instrument departures
 Al Maktoum primarily uses RNAV standard instrument departures (SIDs) and is the preferred departure type for IFR aircraft.
 Departing aircraft shall be assigned an appropriate RNAV departure according to the first fix in the flight plan and runway(s) in use.

+Departures from runway 12/30 shall be assigned an initial climb of 3000ft.
+Departures from runway 13/31 shall be assigned an initial climb of 2000ft.

 | First Fix |    30   |    12   |    31   |    13   |
 |:---------:|:-------:|:-------:|:-------:|:-------:|
 |   ANVIX   |    4L   |    6J   |    1P   |    2N   |